-Trying to find quality candidates in today’s tight labor market can be as frustrating as trying to get through an episode of “Lindsay Lohan’s Beach Club.”
+Trying to find quality candidates in today’s tight labor market can be as frustrating as trying to get through an hour watching C-SPAN.
 But with a little grit, a lot of determination and a good amount of effort, at least one of the above is achievable.
-Keep reading for the steps recruiters and talent acquisition experts swear by to help them find excellent job applicants for their open roles.
+What really helps recruiters find excellent job applicants for their open roles?

-Instead, be intentional with your keywords, and include keywords and terms job seekers are searching for most, including salary, benefits, location, job type and employment type.
+Instead, be intentional with your keywords and include keywords and terms job seekers are searching for most, like salary, benefits, location, job type and employment type.
 When possible, include structured data in your job posting, or post your jobs with a trusted, tech-savvy partner that can help you get the most from your job postings.

 Enabling job seekers to apply directly through your career site (as opposed to sending them to a separate site) can also increase application rates.
 It’s true: CareerBuilder research found that companies that let job seekers apply directly through their career sites see 23 percent more applicants than through sites hosted by an ATS or external agency.

-Finally, know that nearly half (45 percent) of applications on career sites come from mobile devices.
+Finally, more and more applications come from mobile devices.
 The easier you make it for candidates to apply on the go, the less likely they are to ditch the application process altogether.

 Unfortunately, it can be hard to mobilize employees to act as ambassadors and refer their friends and professional peers to your company.
 That doesn’t have to be the case, however, thanks to platforms like Social Referral, which automate the employee referral process through social media.
 The easier you make it for employees to share your jobs with their social networks, the faster you will drive relevant applicants.

-- of waiting until you have a job opening to look for candidates, adopt an “always-on” approach to recruiting.
+Instead of waiting until you have a job opening to look for candidates, adopt an always-on approach to recruiting.
 That’s not to say you should promise candidates a job that doesn’t exist yet, but give them the option to join your talent network so they can stay engaged with the company and learn about future opportunities as they arise.
-Start building your talent pipeline today, so when an opportunity arises tomorrow, you won’t be left scrambling to find relevant candidates.
+Start building your talent pipeline today so you won’t be left scrambling to find relevant candidates tomorrow.